Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 - Above I wrote this: Galacti and our audience grasp the implication immediately.
 The curtain-canopy that God spread out is composed of very small, fine pieces of dust or powder.
-I hope you realize that I composed that sentence to express the composition of space.
+I hope you realize that I wrote that sentence to express the composition of space.
 However, ALL the VOCABULARY used is not at all from Sam Kneller.
 ALL those words (very small, fine pieces, dust, powder) are from Strong’s and the KJV translators.

 Check the vocabulary in the box above the sentence.
 Hundreds of years ago, the KJV translators used simple but expressive vocabulary to describe the essence of how the universe came into being, which true science has discovered in the last few decades.

-Hundreds of years ago the King James Bible translators used simple but expressive vocabulary to describe the essence of how the universe came into being which science has discovered in the last few decades.
+Hundreds of years ago the King James Bible translators, used expressive but straightforward vocabulary to describe the essence of how the universe came into being which science has discovered in the last few decades.
 Click To Tweet

 All I’m doing here is transmitting vocabulary used by Strong and the translators to give you the deeper meaning of the Biblical Hebrew.
 All the puzzle pieces for a complete puzzle picture are already on the table.
-Unfortunately, the efforts of theologians, philosophers, and scientists to put Humpty Dumpty’s pieces together have been disastrous and he looks more like Hunk Junk (yes, a theological and scientific hunk of junk) than ever before.
-I’m starting right at the beginning, Genesis 1.1 to lay the proper foundation … otherwise, we’ll just have another Hunk Junk.
+Unfortunately, the efforts of theologians, philosophers, and scientists to put Humpty Dumpty’s pieces together have been disastrous, and he looks more like Hunk Junk (yes, a theological and scientific hunk of junk) than ever before.
+I’m starting right at the beginning, Genesis 1:1 to lay the proper foundation; otherwise, we’ll have another Hunk Junk.